19-1-skku-oss/2019-1-OSS-E2/README.md

 # Team members (Sungkyunkwan University Software students)

 Park Dongchan (Team leader)
+- student ID : 2018311110
+- E-mail : tajanboy0359@naver.com
-Role : Overall project management, writing the code of project and code review of E2 team
+- Role : Overall project management, writing the code of project and code review of E2 team

 Jo Mingyu
-Role : Code editing of Data Structure folder & Add new algorithm for sorting
+- Role : Code editing of Data Structure folder & Add new algorithm for sorting

 Lee Jeongwoo
-Role : Code editing of Sorting folder & Add new algorithm for sorting
+- Role : Code editing of Sorting folder & Add new algorithm for sorting

 Lee Jiwoo
+- student ID : 2018314894
+- E-mail : dbjwlee@gmail.com
-Role : Code editing of the other folders & Wiki tab management
+- Role : Code editing of the other folders & Wiki tab management

 Code review of our project is carried out every three days.
 If there are any errors or problems in certain parts of the project, such as README or codes, please send e-mail to tajanboy0359@naver.com.